diempi/docs/docs/src/experimental/ao-ant.md

 ### Initiate Record Sync and Update

 When you purchase an ArNS name on arns.app, that name is not automatically synced to the ao-ArNS registry.
-Anyone can initiate a sync, which loads the data of an ArNS name from the smartweave contract into the ao-ArNS registry:
+Anyone can initiate a sync, which loads the data of an ArNS name from the aoComputer contract into the ao-ArNS registry:

 ```shell
 Send({ Target = "TyduW6spZTr3gkdIsdktduJhgtilaR_ex5JukK8gI9o", Tags = { Action = "Initiate-Record-Sync", Name = "<ArNS-name-to-sync>" }})